 The new Microsoft Store will also come to Windows 10 soon.

-Here’s a quote from Microsoft about two important steps that address developer feedback:
+Here’s a quote from Microsoft about two crucial steps that address developer feedback:

 `Support for more types of apps